sameeerjadhav/LegalLens-AI/README.md

 ## 🎓 Academic Context

 This project was developed as a capstone demonstration of:
-- Multi-agent system design
+- Multi-agent system design and orchestration
-- Production-grade AI orchestration
+- Production-grade AI application development
-- Legal tech automation
+- Legal tech automation and accessibility
-- Full-stack AI application development
+- Full-stack implementation with modern frameworks

-**Technologies**: Google ADK, Gemini 2.0, Streamlit, Python, MCP
+**Core Technologies**: Google ADK, Gemini 2.0 Flash, Streamlit, Python, MCP

+**Built with ❤️ to democratize legal contract review**